haotianzh/ScisTreeCNA/README.md

 <!-- **Accurate Probabilistic Reconstruction of Cell Lineage Trees from SNVs and CNAs** -->
 *This repository contains the code for the paper **"Accurate Probabilistic Reconstruction of Cell Lineage Trees from SNVs and CNAs with ScisTreeCNA"**, submitted for publication, 2025.*

 ScisTreeCNA is a **GPU-accelerated** Python package designed for reconstructing **Cell Lineage Trees (CLTs)** from single-cell DNA sequencing data.
-It addresses a key challenge by integrating both Single-Nucleotide Variants (**SNVs**) and Copy-Number Alterations (**CNAs**) within a unified **probabilistic** framework.
-This approach provides accurate and scalable inference, making it ideal for modern single-cell datasets containing both SNV and CNA information.
+It addresses a key challenge by integrating both single nucleotide variants (**SNVs**) and copy number abberations (**CNAs**) within a unified **probabilistic** framework.
+This approach provides accurate and scalable inference for modern single-cell datasets containing both SNV and CNA information.

 > **Note:** If you do not have copy-number data and want to infer a cell lineage tree from SNVs only, please use [ScisTree2](https://github.com/yufengwudcs/ScisTree2).